emilyhmm/Orbital24_6020_ShopSavvy/README.md

 3. Install Node.js and npm from nodejs.org

-4. In your project directory, run `npm install` then `npm install mongoose express axios bcrypt cors body-parser` to install the relevant libraries
+4. In your project directory, run `npm install`

-5. Run `npm start` to run the app in development mode.
+6. Open up a terminal in the frontend folder.
+Run `npm start` to run the app in development mode.

-6. Open [http://localhost:3000](http://localhost:3000) to view the website in your browser.
+8. In your browser, visit [http://localhost:3000](http://localhost:3000) to view the website.

-7. Run `node server.js` to establish connection with the database.
+9. Open up a terminal in the backend folder.
+Run `node server.js` to establish connection with the backend server.